 Graft toes using Kitchener stitch.
-If you’ve used my basic sock pattern, you’ll have seen these instructions before but if not, then hopefully this will take some of the confusion of it!
+If you’ve used my Basic 4ply Socks patternn, you’ll have seen these instructions before but if not, then hopefully this will take some of the confusion out of it!
 Just take it slowly and graft each toe in one go (don’t start and then leave it half-way through or disaster is guaranteed!).
 Cut a long length of yarn and thread it onto a wool needle.
 I’m giving you right-handed instructions here.

 1 Hold the two DPNs with your left hand.
 Insert the wool needle purl-wise into the first stitch on the front DPN and pull the yarn through.
 Don’t take the stitch off the DPN.

 Next, insert the wool needle knit-wise into the first stitch on the back DPN.
 Don’t take the stitch off.